jaumlrc/ProphET/README.md

 GFFLib/gff_rewrite --input <GFF input> -output <GFF output> --add_missing_features
 ```

 * The GFF converter will not work for all cases.
-If you happen to encounter one of those, please issue a ticket reporting it.
+If you happen to encounter one of those, please issue a ticket reporting that.

 * Check if all sequences IDs in the FASTA file (header of each sequence) matches perfectly the source field in the GFF file (first column of the GFF) and vice-versa.